-IREDA shares climb 12% in 2 sessions; here's what investors can do
+IREDA shares climb 16% in 2 sessions; here's what investors can do

-Shares of Indian Renewable Energy Development Agency Ltd extended their gains for the second consecutive session on Monday.
-The stock jumped 8.43 per cent to hit a day high of Rs 167.95.
-At this price, it has moved up 12 per cent in two trading days.
+Shares of Indian Renewable Energy Development Agency (IREDA) Ltd extended their gains for the second consecutive session on Monday.
+The stock jumped 11.87 per cent to hit a day high of Rs 173.30.
+At this price, it has moved up 15.57 per cent in two trading days.

 IREDA is scheduled to hold its board meeting on March 25 to consider the borrowing plan for financial year 2025-26 (FY26).
 The state-run renewable energy financier also mentioned that its borrowing limit has been increased by Rs 5,000 crore to Rs 29,200 crore for FY25.